SayamAlt/SMS-Spam-Classification-using-fine-tuned-RoBERTa-Base-Transformer/README.md

 ## Model Architecture Explanation

-The transformer model used is a fine-tuned version of roberta-base on the sms-spam dataset.
+The transformer model used here is a fine-tuned version of roberta-base on the SMS spam collection dataset.
 It achieves the following results on the test set:

 <ul>
   <li>Accuracy: 0.9923</li>